vallentin/mount.py/README.md

 # mount.py

-[mount.py][mount.py] is a simple, small and self-contained [Python][Python] **only** module, for listing, mounting and unmounting media drives on Linux.
+[mount.py][mount.py] is a simple, small and self-contained [Python][Python] **only** module, for listing, mounting and unmounting media devices on Linux.

 *[mount.py][mount.py] is developed and tested using Python 3.5.1.
 It was initially developed for and tested on a [Raspberry Pi Model B+](https://www.raspberrypi.org/products/model-b-plus/) running [Raspbian GNU/Linux](http://raspbian.org/).*

-**Advice:** It isn't optimal, but I would highly advice to mount and unmount drives when working with them, or at least just frequently unmount drives if they haven't been used for some time.
+**Advice:** It isn't optimal, but I would highly advice to mount and unmount devices when working with them, or at least just frequently unmount devices if they haven't been used for some time.
 As forgetting to unmount a drive, before pulling it out can result in a *broken* drive.